Groundhopper Soccer Guides is an official reseller of tickets and hospitality at many top English…

 - Plan farther ahead.
-The schedule comes out in mid-June for the August-to-May season, and tickets go on public sale (if at all) around six weeks before the game.
+The schedule comes out in mid-June for the August-to-May season, and tickets go on public sale (if at all) just a few weeks before the game.

 - See if you can be flexible and pick a really good time to go for soccer specifically.

 - Recognize that the Premier League has 20 teams in it, and shoot for a lesser-known club.
 (We know, “Tell that to my 16-year-old.”)

 - If you have to see a big club, and you’re flexible on timing, shoot for an FA Cup or League Cup game.
 (Here’s a guide to all the leagues and cups.)